Emily Blunt: 2023–present: Oppenheimer and critical achievements

+Her later release that year, the Netflix crime drama Pain Hustlers opposite Chris Evans, received poor reviews from critics.
 Blunt next starred with Ryan Gosling in David Leitch's action comedy film The Fall Guy (2024).
-For her part as a filmmaker in it, she drew inspiration from Greta Gerwig.
+For her role as a filmmaker, she drew inspiration from Greta Gerwig.
 IGN's Siddhant Adlakha was appreciate of the romantic chemistry between Blunt and Gosling.
 It did not perform well commercially.
-She then had a voice role in Krasinski's live-action animated fantasy film IF.
+She then had a voice role as Unicorn in Krasinski's live-action animated fantasy film IF.
+Blunt next starred in the Benny Safdie biographical sports drama The Smashing Machine, starring Dwayne Johnson as MMA wrestler Mark Kerr.
+She played Kerr's girlfriend Dawn Staples.
+The film received positive reviews, and Blunt received a Golden Globe nomination.